w3term/.github/profile/README.md

 ## How to use it (for local testing)

+1. Create a new folder and clone the repositories `instances`, `auth` and `wss` inside it.

-- Create a GitHub app to enable GitHub signin.
+2. Create a GitHub app to enable GitHub signin.

 In GitHub, go to Settings -> developer settings -> OAuth Apps.
 Create an app with the parameters specified in the screenshot below.